Everything to See, Eat, and Do on Your Big Trip to Tokyo

 With tourism booming in the approach to the 2020 Olympics, Tokyo's dichotomies are the secret to its charm.
 Strolls between skyscrapers reveal quiet shrines, distant backstreets host Michelin-star ramen joints, and world-famous bullet trains serve traditional bento lunch boxes.
 A megatropolis that retains its quiet neighborhoods, hidden oases, and bar-studded drinking alleys, Tokyo is the city to get truly, temporarily lost in.

 We don’t necessarily recommend visiting during the 2020 Olympics (July 24 through August 9), but you should absolutely go.
 The secret Olympics travel hack is to go to host cities just before or after the games, to take advantage of the city at its most accessible, but without the crowds.
-That’s why we’ve chosen Tokyo as one of our 20 Best Places for a Big Trip in 2020.
+That’s why we’ve chosen Tokyo as one of our 20 Places We're Dreaming About in 2020.

 What follows is a handy, 10-day itinerary for Tokyo and beyond -- packed with tips for places to visit, things to eat, and maybe a couple robots.